ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 It appears that releasing final versions for those different audiences erases the dependency that users have on maintainers, but it does not change the fact that users should reasonably expect a working ecosystem for new major GHC versions.

+On a side note, I think this may also help relieving the burden off the Hackage Trustees' shoulders who have to revise the metadata of packages to alter their bounds.

 ## Proposed Change Specification
 I suggest that we implement the following strategy: Once we arrive at a final release of the next GHC version, we publish a "Maintainer Preview" version, make it available in ghcup, the Ubuntu PPA (so that it can be easily used by CI systems like GitHub Actions or Travis), and send a call to maintainers that (in substance) say: